chrisacheson/instance_list_management/big_list.md

 - [programming.dev](https://programming.dev/) - "A collection of programming communities"
 - [psychedelia.ink](https://psychedelia.ink/) - "for all things psychedelia or psychedelia-adjacent."
 - [rblind.com](https://rblind.com/) - "This is an instance for blind and low vision folks, and friends of the blindness community"
+- [retrolemmy.com](https://retrolemmy.com/) - "A place to join and create all kinds of retro themed communities."
+Currently focused on retro tech
 - [rimworld.gallery](https://rimworld.gallery/) - "Rimworld.gallery is a non profit kbin server dedicated to Rimworld, especially high resolution renders made with the progress renderer mod."
 - [seemel.ink](https://seemel.ink/) - "See Me Link Aggregator" - Tech, mostly keyboards
 - [sffa.community](https://sffa.community/) - "The Science-Fiction Fantasy Alliance"